junsoukchoi/zipbn/README.md

 <img src="./figures/zeros-75pct.png" width="80%"/>
 </p>

 Observe that ZIPBN clearly outperforms ODS and MRS in both cases.
-As the percentage of zeros increased from ~25% (a) to ~75% (b), the overall performance of ZIPBN did not deteriorate much while FDR of MRS was doubled.
+As the percentage of zeros increased from (a) ~25% to (b) ~75% , the overall performance of ZIPBN did not deteriorate much while FDR of MRS was doubled.